konradsikorski/VSS.Extension.ChangeState/README.md

 # VSS.Extension.ChangeState

-## Visual Studio Extension
-This is extension for Visual Studio which can be installed from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=konradsikorski.change-status).
+This is an extension for Visual Studio Team Services and Team Foundation Server.
+It can be installed from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=konradsikorski.change-status).

 ## Overview
 Change state for many work items at once from context menu.